 In July 2011, the City hired land-use consultant Gateway Planning to help revise regulations and standards proposed in the July 2010 Draft Sector Development Plan in order to strengthen their ability to guide desired development, adapt to market conditions, and protect sensitive lands and existing neighborhoods outside the Plan boundary.

-The purpose of the Plan is to allow flexibility for short and long-term opportunities for development while providing enough guidance to ensure predictability of a high-quality built environment across property lines, along corridors, and over time.
+The purpose of the Volcano Heights Sector Development Plan is to allow flexibility for short-term and long-term opportunities for development while providing enough guidance to ensure predictability of a high-quality built environment across property lines, along corridors, and over time.

 The City is grateful for all the public input and landowner collaboration to develop incentives, design regulations, and zoning to will encourage development patterns that are desired, predictable, and coordinated along transportation corridors.